Hookset/Hookset/README.md

 Ideas are my side - I use AI-assisted development to bring them to life.

+I am a privacy enthusiast who supports an open and free internet.

 ## What I'm working on

-- Browser extensions for Firefox (and eventually Chrome)
+- Browser extensions
-- A lightweight Windows music player
+    - VOD downloader for Twitch
+    - Custom video controller (playback)
+    - Inspect Element clone
+- Desktop Applications
+    - Currently building an offline Music Player
 - Whatever problem is annoying me that week

 ## Projects